karaolos9/COMP0254cw1/README.md

 # CW1 dApp Project
 This project is a dApp for Pokémons NFT Trading.
 It has two contracts, and React as frontend

+# Use of GenAI
+We have used GenAI to streamline our workflow, assisting with tasks like CSS editing, scripting, and implementing various functionalities, allowing us to work more efficiently and focus on core development, including contracts, core front-end functionalities and integration of components.

 # Setup Guide
 # Contract Deployment